MaximeFth/Machine_learning_2020/README.md

 ### Testing
 ```
-- pre-processing of the test data
+- Pre-processing of the test data
 - Prediction using trained model written in sample_submission.csv
 ```